anamiikajha/blurryLoading/README.md

 # Blurry Loading

-This is a simple project that demonstrates how to create a blurry loading effect using HTML, CSS, and JavaScript.
+This is a simple project that demonstrates how to create a blurry loading effect using vanilla HTML, CSS, and JavaScript.

 ## Features